tyong920/cookiecutter-pypackage/docs/zhengren_release_checklist.md

-# PyPI Release Checklist
+# Release Checklist

 ## Before Your First Release
+ZhengRen does not have a Python package warehouse like Pypi yet.
+We do not assume the target you are going to deploy for now.
+But release tarballs using Gitlab release is a commonly accpeted way.

-You better visit PyPI to make sure your package name is unused.
+You better make sure your package name is unused.

 ## For Every Release

 0. Make some pull requests, merge all changes from feature branch to master/main.

 1. Update CHANGELOG.md manually.
 Make sure it follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standard.
-    Be noticed that GitHub workflow will read changelog and extract release notes automatically.
+    Be noticed that Gitlab workflow will read changelog and extract release notes automatically.

 2. Commit the changelog changes: